TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 Hello World
 Hello World
 	```
-	3. Have students work on printing practice on the worksheet
+	* Have students work on Part 1 of the worksheet
 3. **Variables Lesson/Worksheet Part 2**
-	1. *Variable*: a name that refers to a value
+	* *Variable*: a name that refers to a value
-	2. An assignment statement creates new variables and gives them values:
+	* An assignment statement creates new variables and gives them values:

 	```python
 	>>> message = 'And now for something completely different'
 	>>> n = 17
 	>>> pi = 3.1415926535897932
 	```
-		1. Ask the students what they think the assignment operator is.
-What are the variables, what are the values?
+		* Ask the students what they think the assignment operator is.
+		* Using the example above, ask which are the variables, and which are the values.
-		2. Assignments work from right to left, so the item on the right is assigned to the item on the left.
+		* Tell students how assignments work from right to left, so the item on the right is assigned to the item on the left.
-3. Debrief
+4. **Discussion**
-	1. Talk about the difference between interactive and script mode.
+	* Talk about the difference between interactive and script mode.
 Why might you want to use the interpreted mode (can be faster to debug a single line and make sure it works)
-	2. Talk about differences between SNAP! and Python for declaring variables.
+	* Talk about differences between SNAP! and Python for declaring variables.

-4. Opportunities for more
+###Accommodation/Differentiation

-    1. If students are moving quickly, have students practice higher order-of-operations problems.
+    * If students are moving quickly, have students practice higher order-of-operations problems.
 Ask students to come up with a way to print two lines with only one print statement.
 Allow for students to Google the `\n` character.

 [Worksheet]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/units/1_unit/03_lesson/lab_103.html